VoskosSas/BurpSuiteCertifiedPractitioner/README.md

 .php is blacklisted, but you can set .phar extension
 ```

-Hello, actual steps on how to do it , follow this exact step by step, because the labs are weird if you deviate at all you will see the payload, instead of it actually executing
+The following is a step by step guide on the official method, because the labs are weird if you deviate at all you will see the actual payload, instead of it actually executing

 ```
 1st upload a jpg/PNG